 In Facebook remarketing via custom audiences, you’ll find a powerful technique to generate the familiarity your customers need.
 Creating constant exposure via organic connections on Facebook is very difficult if not impossible.
 Because your post disappears on everyone’s feed quickly.
 Even if you post 20 times a day, you might not reach enough of them.
 Facebook is crowded now.

-Facebook limits you to 5000 connections and it’s not certain how many you can reach with your posts.
-Post boosts, lead campaigns, video ad campaigns, and remarketing campaigns are needed.
+Facebook limits you to 5000 connections and they’ve reduced organic reach via the newsfeed, so it’s not certain how many you can reach with your posts.
+Paid post boosts, lead campaigns, video ad campaigns, and remarketing campaigns are needed.